Ogata’s avoidance was maddening, but Genji preferred it to the venom.

 “This is my room,” Ogata’s dark figure moved like a marionette on strings as he kicked free of his pants.
 “No one wants to share a room with me,”

 Caged by habit, he began undoing the buttons on his shirt, but when Ogata invaded his space with grabbing hands and hungry lips, he withdrew.
-This wasn’t the woods on a moonless night; too many painful words had left their mark since their last rendezvous.
+This wasn’t the woods on a moonless night.
+Too many hurtful words left lasting bruises.

 “Stop,” he pushed at him.
 “We need to talk,”